Multiversion Concurrency with Bounded Delay and Precise Garbage Collection: Garbage Collection

-Pseudocode for implementing the \texttt{nth}$()$, \texttt{tuple}$()$ for a PLM, as well as the \collect$()$ and \texttt{output}$()$ \op{s} is given in Algorithm \ref{alg:collect}.
-We note that \texttt{tuple} and \texttt{output} can be called only by the writer's user code.
-We use an array of length $l$ in each tuple $x$ to store the $l$ elements in this tuple (\texttt{x.children[]}).
-We use \texttt{inc} and \texttt{dec} to denote atomic increment and decrement operations.
-These can be implemented in many ways, and we leave this general on purpose.
+Pseudocode for \texttt{nth}$()$, \texttt{tuple}$()$ for a PLM, and the \collect$()$ \op{} is given in Algorithm \ref{alg:collect}.
+We use an array of length $l$ in each tuple $x$ to store the $l$ elements in this tuple (\texttt{x.ch[]}). \texttt{inc} and \texttt{dec} denote atomic increment and decrement operations.
+We leave this general on purpose.
 The simplest way of implementing the counters is via a fetch-and-add object.
-This is what we use in our experiments.
 However, we note that this could introduce unnecessary contention.
 To mitigate that effect, other options, like dynamic non-zero indicators \cite{acar2017contention}, can be used.
-In the full version, we prove that the \collect{} \op{} behaves as expected (proving Theorem \ref{thm:collect-correct}), freeing the \tuple{s} that are no longer reachable as soon as possible.

-\iffull \else \myparagraph{Correctness and Efficiency of Our \collect{} Algorithm.} We show the proof of Theorem \ref{thm:collect-correct} in our full version \cite{singlewriterarxiv}.
-Intuitively, this is because the reference counter of a node $u$ effectively records the number of parents in all versions that points to $u$, and whenever $u$'s reference counter reaches zero, it will be collected. \fi